-I am excited to launch my course Taming the State in React.
+I am excited to launch my course The Road to Redux.
 I worked on the course for the last 6 months and squeezed every of my free minutes during a workweek, weekends and holidays into it.
-For instance, when writing the ebook, I woke up two hours earlier before my 9 to 5 job to write ~750 qualitative words a day.
+For instance, when writing the book, I woke up two hours earlier before my 9 to 5 job to write ~750 qualitative words a day.
 It continued by building a platform around the course, by recording screencasts, by building exciting applications and boilerplate projects for course participants and by doing a bit of outreach with the of help my better half.

 So now I am on the finish line and I am terrified to launch something that I have been working on deliberately over the last half year.
 I procrastinated the last 10% before the launch and felt that growing impostor syndrome.
 When I asked others about these feelings, they knew it very well before launching a product.

 However, I think it was worth it!
 The course turned out to exceed all my expectations.
 What started as an attempt to write a sole book about state management in React with Redux and MobX, turned out into a full blown course with a 250-page book, exciting applications and boilerplate projects to get started in learning and building applications with these libraries, and multiple screencast series about implementing React applications from scratch with state management.
 Grab it today on launch day to get 25% off.